 Step into the heart of Turin’s Christmas Market, where Piazza Castello transforms into a festive wonderland.

-Here, a massive, beautifully adorned tree stands tall as the centrepiece, surrounded by over 150 wooden chalets showcasing artisanal crafts, handmade ornaments, and unique gifts.
+A massive, beautifully adorned tree stands tall as the centrepiece, surrounded by over 150 wooden chalets showcasing artisanal crafts, handmade ornaments, and unique gifts.

 Your senses will come alive as you indulge in the flavours of Turin at food stalls offering delicious treats like gianduja chocolates, traditional panettone, and vin brulè, a local variant of mulled wine.